 Liberal adult education training is provided in folk high schools, adult education centres, workers’ colleges, study centres, physical education training centres (sports colleges) and summer universities.
 There are about 250 of these state-funded training providers.
 There are about 1,500,000 gross annual contributions to education in the form of liberal adult education.
 Taking into account non-graduate education from other education providers, the number of gross participation in adult education rises to just under two million.

 Basic education in the arts is out-of-school art education for children and young people.
 Basic education in the arts is provided by music schools, art schools, dance schools, crafts schools and other educational institutions.
 Students will be empowered to express themselves and apply for vocational and higher education in the arts.

 There are 120 providers of state-funded basic education in the arts.
 Approximately 130,000 students study basic education in the arts annually.
 More than 50,000 new students start each year.

 Universities and universities of applied sciences form the Finnish higher education system.
 There are 22 universities of applied sciences and 13 universities under the Ministry of Education and Culture in mainland Finland.

 Universities of applied sciences (UAS) are mainly multidisciplinary and regional higher education institutions, whose activities emphasize the connection with working life and regional development.
 The task of the universities of applied sciences is to provide higher education based on the requirements of working life and its development, as well as research and artistic starting points, for professional expert tasks.

-There are a little fewer than 130,000 students in education leading to a university of applied sciences degree and about 15,000 students a year in education leading to a higher degree.
-There are about 40,000 new students a year.
+There are about 140,000 students in education leading to a university of applied sciences degree and a little fewer than 20,000 students a year in education leading to a higher degree.
+There are about 50,000 new students a year.
 The degree is completed by around 30,000 students a year.

 Universities of applied sciences are non-profit limited companies.
 They have wide freedom of teaching and research and the right to decide on matters of internal administration.